-ACMSS Welcomes the Promise of 2017 for America’s 21st Century Healthcare System
+ACMSS Welcomes the Promise of 2017 for America’s 21st Century, CMS-Enabled, Innovative Healthcare System

 Despite the uncertainties and looming change surrounding American healthcare in the New Year, The American College of Medical Scribe Specialists (ACMSS) is optimistic about 2017 and beyond, and believes the transformation toward a value-based, patient-centric, patient-safe healthcare system has gained unstoppable momentum.
 The Jan.
 1 implementation of the Medicare Access and CHIP Reauthorization Act (MACRA), the bipartisan 21st Century Cures Act becoming law, and even the current discussion around the Affordable Care Act (ACA), all show promise for a transformative year.
-Partnered together, ACMSS believes it is not difficult given our deep expertise.
+As of January 19, CAAHEP-accredited Medical Scribe Specialists curriculum was approved, launched, and is showing promise through the universities – released just in time for our newly instilled President.
+Partnered together, ACMSS believes America is on track, and it is not difficult, and we are doing this together through ACMSS, CMS, and affiliates given our deep expertise.

 Charting the future of the Affordable Care Act